 However, many 401(k) plans are also overpriced for employers, can have expensive and under-performing investment options, and tedious administrative provisions.

-Why Are 401(k) Employer Plans Not Affordable?
+Why Are Most 401(k) Employer Plans Not Affordable?

 Let’s examine how a small business 401(k) plan works to answer that.

-Typically, there are three parties involved in a 401(k) plan:
+Typically, there are three parties involved in a 401(k) plan

 The record keeper and custodian team are in charge of tracking assets in terms of how much belongs where, meaning how much of a participant’s balance is contributions vs. match, how much is pre-tax vs. Roth, etc. They usually charge around 0.25% to 0.50%, including about 0.10% for the custodian, which is the entity holding the assets.
 What they don’t do is keep track of employee eligibility, which is left to the employer.